Immersive Learning Environments – Howard Junior School

 Immersive learning environments can have a big impact on pupils.
 Just ask Gregory Hill, headteacher at Howard Junior School in Kings Lynn.

 The school turns to technology for creativity, meaning and practical learning.
-To illustrate this, pupils can use iPads, take Apple training courses and visit an interactive corridor – with access to a tech suite through a Tardis door!
-A 140 inch Apple TV enabled screen shows curated content as pupils remove bags and coats.
-It informs and excites them about the lessons they are about to experience.
-Finally, the corridor features stereo surround sound and LED tube lighting throughout, making the entire environment come alive to create an experience unlike any other.
+For example, pupils can use iPads, take Apple training courses and visit an interactive corridor – with access to a tech suite through a Tardis door!
+Pupils see curated content on an 140 inch Apple TV enabled screen as they remove bags and coats.
+This informs and excites them about the lessons they are about to experience.
+Finally, the corridor features stereo surround sound and LED tube lighting throughout.
+It all makes the entire environment come alive to create an experience unlike any other.

 “As educators, we have a responsibility and opportunity to empower students to accelerate and personalise their learning.
 We can achieve this by enabling them to engage and collaborate with their peers, their community and the real world.” – Gregory Hill